 Hazard insurance is the part of a homeowners policy that protects your home from damage caused by a “hazard” or natural disaster.
 It generally covers damage or loss to the structure of your house, the other structures on your property — a basketball court or detached garage, for instance — and your personal property against damage from the hazards outlined in your policy.

+All homeowners insurance policies come with hazard insurance, but it’s still an important component of your policy.
 Without hazard coverage in your homeowners policy, you’d be footing the bill for the cost to replace your entire home if a freak windstorm or an explosion knocked it down, and you’d also have to replace the built-in appliances, plumbing, flooring, and roof.

 What hazard insurance covers will depend on your specific policy, but it generally provides coverage for 16 major perils, including: